Maqarios/Talon-Bot/README.md

 -   **Database Managers:** Provides classes for interacting with the SQLite database, including user management, role logs, and misconduct logs.
 -   **Active Messages:** Manages and updates Discord messages that display dynamic information, such as server status and team compositions.
 -   **File Watchers:** Monitors server configuration files for changes and automatically updates bot settings.
+-   **Loggers:** Centralized logging configuration with both console and file output for debugging and monitoring.
 -   **Cache:** Caching mechanisms for storing and quickly accessing data, such as Bohemia IDs.

 ## Contributing